edxmorgan/diff_uv/README.md

 # Citing

-If you use `spatial-casadi` in your work, please consider citing the following.
+If you use `diff_uv` in your work, please consider citing the following.

 ```bibtex
 @software{diffUV2024